lingmann/dcos/README.md

 ### AWS

+Configuring AWS:
+You need to add two profiles to your AWS/botocore config. "development" and "production". "production" needs to point to have credentials poitning to the "AWS Production" in OneLogin. "development" to "AWS Development" in OneLogin.

 - `aws.py build`: Make a new build of dcos_image and the current templates.
 Optionally upload the build so that a test cluster can be launched with it.
 - `aws.py make_candidate`: Make a new candidate for a release.
 Performs a build, then generates the single-master, multi-master, and button page templates.
 Uploads them all to a testing bucket for internal testing.